AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 description: There are two testing environments for Workfront that are replicas of your Workfront production environment:
 ---

-# The `Adobe Workfront` Preview Sandbox Environment
+# The Adobe Workfront Preview Sandbox Environment

-There are two testing environments for `Workfront` that are replicas of your `Workfront` production environment:
+There are two testing environments for Workfront that are replicas of your Workfront production environment:

 * The Preview Sandbox

-  The Preview Sandbox is a testing environment that serves as a replica of your live environment and is refreshed each weekend by `Workfront`.
+  The Preview Sandbox is a testing environment that serves as a replica of your live environment and is refreshed each weekend by Workfront.
 For example, data added to your live environment on Friday appears in your Preview Sandbox by the following Monday.
   All support packages have access to the Preview Sandbox.

 * The Custom Refresh Sandbox